-The Best Ethical and Sustainable Activewear
+The Best Eco-Friendly Activewear

 In 2017 I made a commitment to purchasing ethical and sustainable brands.
 This hasn't been easy, it has meant that I've had to give up a lot of my favorite brands and have had to hunt to find ethical, sustainable options that fit my style and my body.
 Activewear has been one of the most challenging, but I've recently found a few brands that I am over the moon about. *note: this post is constantly updated for new eco-finds.

 Silou I discovered this British brand via @whomademyactivewear.
 They make seriously drool-worthy unitards, sports bras, leggings and more.
 Their activewear is sweatshop free, made in Europe with non-toxic fabrics.